nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

    * Irina looked at the demux.qzv file and proposed 293 as the right trim parameter for denoising the data using DADA
    * Irina emailed Evelyn to confirm that this would be a good trim parameter
    * Evelyn confirmed that 293 was good
-   * Irina started denoising the data
+   * Irina started denoising the data using p-trim-left = 0 and p-trunc-len = 293
 ##### October 14
 * denoising data finished